GregDMeyer/dynamite/docs/install.rst

     git clone -b maint https://bitbucket.org/petsc/petsc petsc
     cd petsc
-    cp ../dynamite/build_petsc.py .
-    ./build_petsc.py
+    python2 <dynamite directory>/petsc_config/complex-opt.py

 Note that you may want to adjust some of the build options.
-Just take a look at build_petsc.py and modify as desired.
+Just take a look at the script and modify as desired.
+There are also a couple other scripts in that directory for debug builds (if you will be modifying dynamite) and CUDA support.

 If all goes well, ``configure`` will tell you to run a ``make`` command.
 Copy the command and run it.
 It should look like:
 ``make PETSC_DIR=<your_petsc_directory> PETSC_ARCH=complex-opt all``